Speccery/fpga99/README.md

 Imported to github by Erik Piehl (C) 2016-04-04.
 This work is licensed under LGPL, please see the LICENSE file.

+This is very much work in progress.
+Please also checkout the wiki as I've started to put information in there, including some pictures.

 This is an FPGA design project for my TMS9995 breadboard project.
 It is a VHDL design, done in ISE 14.7 from Xilinx.
 The free version of the Xilinx tool suite is sufficient for synthesis; it's what I used.

 I started to discuss the board under my alias "speccy" in Vintage computer forums.